Visual vocabulary suite

 This shows a set of additional fields allowing the authenticated user to add a description and to add relationships (e.g. RT, UF and USE relationships) with terms elsewhere in this vocabulary and in other vocabularies.

-Cut out an put in functions allow for moving branches.
+Cut out and put in functions allow for moving branches.
 User identifies the "cut from" node by clicking on a "cut out" icon on the root concept of the tree branch user wants to cut out, then by navigating to a concept or vocabulary root where user wants to paste and clicking the put in icon.
 Page will reload and vocabulary branch will be pasted to its new location.

 To delete a vocabulary user navigates to profile and to the vocabulary of interest, here user clicks on the mark "x" in the middle near the name of the vocabulary to delete.
 Then in the sidebar, ticks the checkbox to confirm deletion and submits.
 In narrower windows the sidebar with confirmation dialog is rendered below.